Business, Law, Economics and Consumer Behaviour "Carlo A. Ricciardi"

 The third section explores the statistical approaches relevant both to social phenomena and to the evaluation processes of services and policies.
 The methodologies and applications dedicated to textual data analysis, business analytics and big data methodologies play a large part in this.

-Section of Law
+Section of Economics and Law

 The area of economics deals with the study of cultural sectors such as museums, theatres, the art market, with particular reference to fundrasing, cultural policies, the role of the State and foundations.